Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 Let’s talk now about the nuance these の questions and statements give.

-At a surface level, they look similar to their no-の counterparts, but the presence of の adds some kind of “explanatory” or “inquisitive” tone to them.
+At a surface level, のだ statements look similar to their の question counterparts, but the presence of の adds some kind of “explanatory” or “inquisitive” tone to them.

 When you ask a question with の？ or んですか？ you are adding some implication that you expect the other person to provide an explanation, excuse, or reasoning for what you are asking them.
 You usually ask such questions when you are seeking clarification about something.